ngrunwald/clj-elasticsearch/README.md

       c (:count @p)]
   (println "COUNT" c))
 ```
-In this case, if the request was a failure, the corresponding `Exception` will be thrown when you deref the returned promise.
+In this case, if the request was a failure, the corresponding Exception will be thrown when you deref the returned promise.
 You can try/catch it as usual.

 A bit more details on usage can be found in the tests.

 ## Compatibility

-clj-elasticsearch is tested on all major versions from elasticsearch 0.18.0 onward.
+clj-elasticsearch is tested from elasticsearch 0.19.0 onward.
 It might or might not work on older versions.

 ## See Also